TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-windows.md

 ### Interpret Crash Logs

-To interpret crashes occurred in TOAST Windows SDK, a symbol file must be created and uploaded to a web console.
+To interpret crashes occurred in NHN Cloud Windows SDK, a symbol file must be created and uploaded to a web console.

 #### Create Symbol Files